A fixed tuition rate you can count on

 When you're planning to go to college, it helps to know what's ahead.
 That's why we're offering the Fixed Tuition Promise.
-At DeVry, we guarantee your tuition rate through graduation — even if you switch majors or add courses — will stay the same.
+At DeVry, your tuition rate will remain the same through graduation — will stay the same.
 That's our promise to you.* We also help make college even more affordable with our merit-based Career Catalyst Scholarship for qualifying new students with up to a $20,000 lifetime award.
 We can help make the dream of a career-focused college education a reality.

 2014-2015 Tuition Rates for Undergraduate Students

 Standard Tuition Rates for Enrolled Students per Session